bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 - User experience in the events section:

-  - The slection of size, colour and type of font, helps the user to identify quickly the name of the event and the button for registring.
+  - The selection of size, colour and type of font, helps the user to identify quickly the name of the event and the button for registring.

   - The icons give important visual information about the event (location, date, author, number of participants) and help the user to navigate through the information provided.